a3cipher/CEH/definitions/definitions_W.md

 Links
 - [https://en.wikipedia.org/wiki/Wardriving](https://en.wikipedia.org/wiki/Wardriving)

+## Web Cache Poisoning
+In a vulnerable application, threat actors inject specially crafted data into cache memory, causing the webserver to respond with a malicious HTTP response to the user.

 ## Web Server
 A web server is computer software and underlying hardware that accepts requests via HTTP (the network protocol created to distribute web content) or its secure variant HTTPS.
 A user agent, commonly a web browser or web crawler, initiates communication by making a request for a web page or other resource using HTTP, and the server responds with the content of that resource or an error message.